 In another episode, House and Stacy, his ex, are washing dishes at her place when her husband comes in.
 House (acting surprised): "It looks like we're washing dishes, but we're totally having sex."

 There's an episode where a married couple is found to have genital herpes.
 The wife, naturally, is furious, assuming her husband to be unfaithful.
 He denies it.
 House then proposes that one of them could've picked it up in a public toilet.
 The wife claims she knows about it and always covers the toilet seat.
 The husband claims he never knew.
 All seems resolved... then House points out that the husband agreed way too quickly.
-Turns out the guy really is a cheater.
+Turns out the guy really is a cheater who was just trying to avoid the reveal by accusing his wife of being a cheater (not sure what his "best case" scenario was there, that she would reveal it was true?)

-Played with in Friends.
 Rachel and Phoebe see Chandler meet with an attractive blonde lady and follow them out to a house in Westchester where the two of them spend almost an hour together.
 They, Joey and Ross leap to the conclusion that Chandler is cheating on Monica when in reality the lady was a realtor who was showing the house.
 Kind of an Idiot Ball moment, since they immediately assume the worst about their friend.
+Inverts the conventional trope as Monica doesn't believe for a minute he's cheating and figures out who the woman actually is.

 Joey also mistakes Monica for cheating when he see's her hiding a guy in her apartment. ("I told you, you shouldn't have married someone so much hotter than you!")
 Again inverted as Chandler doesn't think Monica is cheating...because he's the one she's hiding.